-Teaching Connections welcomes posts that are thoughtful and focused on a key aspect of the teaching and learning experience.
+Teaching Connections welcomes posts that are thoughtful and focused on a key aspect of the teaching and learning experience in Higher Education.
 Each blog post

 - is kept short, i.e. between 500 and 750 words (excluding references and captions, if any)